praharshapm/vsdmixedsignalflow/README.md

 # Mixed Signal SoC

 Mixed signal SoC is a chip which contains both analog and digital blocks.
 The designers are adding more analog circuitry and increasing their complexities day by day.
 Not only that, they also contain digital control logic.
-Additionally, they also contain multiple feedback loops, which make the verification difficult.
 As the process nodes shrink, the demand for integration grows.
-For example, in home automation systems, it senses the surrounding atmosphere, like light, temperature etc. and converts these analog signals into digital for processing.
 A divide and conquer approach is followed, where the analog and digital structures were dealt with separately.
 Usually, an analog IP (Intellectual Property) is bought as black- box.
-It is then integrated with a mostly digital SoC.
-When analog and digital merge, then even the fastest circuit solvers become slow.
-The digital and analog IP blocks are at different levels of abstraction, which force mixed signal SoC design to take a hierarchical approach.

 # RTL2GDS flow of mixed signal SoC